Topics:

 Bowden Cable:

 The Bowden cable was invented around 1880 by the Englishman Frank Bowden.
-He sought a solution to the problem that a single steel cable over pulleys did not last long and was vulnerable.
-That is why he invented the cable to apply it to the bicycles and motorcycles he manufactured.
+He sought a solution to the problem that a single steel cable over pulleys did not have a long lifespan and was vulnerable.
+Therefore, he invented the cable to apply it to bicycles and motorcycles manufactured by him.

-A Bowden cable is a flexible cable with an outer sheath through which an inner cable runs.
-Because the outer cable is attached to something, the inner cable can exert a tensile force (and a minimum pressure force).
-The cable can often be adjusted with an adjusting device, so that it can be mounted free of play and neutral.
+A Bowden cable is a flexible cable with an outer casing through which an inner cable runs.
+Because the outer cable is attached to something, the inner cable can exert a pulling force (and a minimal pushing force).
+The cable can often be adjusted with an adjusting device, so that it can be mounted play-free and neutral.

-Some applications for which a Bowden cable is used:
+Some applications where a Bowden cable is used:

-- Throttle cable from accelerator pedal to throttle body
+- Throttle cable from gas pedal to throttle body

 - Handbrake cable